 Over the years, the concern to convey the sacred doctrine of the Church has taken on various forms: spiritual retreats, preaching, catechesis, apostolate, parish ministry, pastoral care at hospitals.
 From the very beginning, the unity of Christians in the one Church of Christ is one of the purposes of his prayer and apostolate.
 Although having its principal apostolate centers in Italy and France, the Fraternity maintains apostolic ties with the Scandinavian countries and the Orient, especially Greece.

 In Genoa, the priestly community has been a parochial and university ministry since 1974 and is currently in charge of the Parish of SS.
 Vittore and Carlo, S. Sisto di Prè and S. Giovanni di Prè in the Old Town, in addition to the assistance at the University Chapel in via Balbi.
-Recently, the Sisters of the Fraternity have been called by Cardinal Bagnasco to animate with their presence the religious and spiritual life of the Sanctuary of Gavi.

 In France the priests of the Fraternity serve in the Diocese of Sens-Auxerre, devoting themselves to a parish ministry covering a territory of 18 villages and spiritual care for families through reception and retirement days.

 The Fraternity, whose headquarters are in Genoa, has its apostolic center in Bagnoregio, near Rome, with the houses of formation and retreats of the Priestly Community and of the Sisters of the Sisters.
 In this place, In this place, where Saint Bonaventure was born, the Founding Father concluded his life in the service of the Church.